displague/vagrant-linode/README.md

     $ bundle

-To run the provider's tests:
+To run the provider's tests, first install vagrant [as shown here](https://www.vagrantup.com/downloads.html) and then use rake:

     $ bundle exec rake test